 - Two other 2000 fellows received major awards from the Robert Wood Johnson Foundation's Generalist Physician Faculty Scholars Program.

 - A 2002 fellow served as principal investigator on a state foundation grant of $2.6 million.

 - A 2003 fellow received an RWJF Generalist Physician Faculty Scholars award and two other fellows from the 2003 class received major awards from the National Cancer Institute and National Institute on Alcohol Abuse and Alcoholism.

 - A 2005 GGP fellow recently received a K08 Mentored Clinical Scientist Award from AHRQ for $616,000.

 - North American Primary Care Research Group

 - The College of Family Physicians of Canada/Le Collège des médecins de famille du Canada

-Additional funding is generated from a participation fee for GGP fellows, typically paid by their home department (this fee has been waived for the 2013-2014 fellowship year).
+Additional funding is generated from a participation fee for GGP fellows, typically paid by their home department.
 Fellows’ home departments also provide travel expenses to workshops, a laptop computer and “protected time” for work on GGP proposals.
 Volunteer time and in-kind support from the home programs of fellows, mentors, consultants and reviewers has been a key factor in making GGP possible.